 California’s privacy laws are relatively new, so enforcement is still actively evolving.
-While the CCPA came into full force in July 2020, the CPRA won’t be enforceable until 2023.
-There are however a few important things to remember.
+While the CCPA came into full force in July 2020, the CPRA didn't become enforceable until 2023.

 Under the CCPA, the California Attorney General had exclusive rights to CCPA enforcement.
 However, with the creation of the California Privacy Protection Agency (CPPA), the water has become a bit murky.

 According to the CPRA text, the CPPA will have the “full administrative, power, and jurisdiction to implement and enforce” CPRA.
 That said, the California Attorney General may still take enforcement action.

 Though it’s not yet clear exactly how the arrangement will work in practice, this is what we know so far: